-The Traitor' s Wife by Alison Pataki - A fictionalized history of Benedict Arnold’s wife told from a servant’s point of view; I will read anything Alison writes
+The Traitor' s Wife by Alison Pataki – fictional account of Benedict Arnold’s wife told from a servant’s point of view; I will read anything Alison writes

-- The Book of Joan by Melissa Rivers
+The Book of Joan by Melissa Rivers - meh